- colistimethate sodium

 4) Once the seal is broken, hold the vial firmly and peel off the metal seal to reveal the whole of the rubber stopper (diagram 4).

 5) Remove the rubber stopper from the vial of Promixin by holding the outside edge of the stopper only and place it upside-down on a clean surface.
-Slowly add sterile water, sterile 0.9% saline, or sterile water and sterile 0.9% saline to the vial (the instructions with the nebuliser will tell you the correct volume of liquid to add).
+Slowly add sterile water, sterile 0.9% saline, or sterile water and sterile 0.9% saline to the vial, adding the volume of liquid your doctor or nurse has told you.

 6) Replace the rubber stopper and gently turn the vial upside down twice (diagram 6).